Bozhidar15/Recommendations/README.md

 # Letters of Recommendations
- I have maintained a gas station database in USA by being responsible for any software or hardware issues that arise.
-The second letter is from another General Manager of Holland America Princess in Alaska about my social skills, dedication and team leadership.
+ I maintained a US gas station database and also took care of any software or hardware issues that arose.
+The second letter is from another general manager of Holland America Princess in Alaska regarding my social skills, dedication and team leadership.